Dallas Uber + Lyft Accident Lawyer

 If your injuries were severe, you may have missed work.
 In many cases, you will be able to return to work after the injury, but your lawsuit should still cover the wages you missed in the meantime.
 If your injury requires you to take a lower-paying job or work with modified job tasks because of your injuries, you may be entitled to claim the difference in lost wages.
 If you cannot work anymore, you may also be entitled to lost wages caused by your injuries and disability.

 Injuries can come with differing levels of pain and suffering in each case.
 The law authorizes damages to compensate you directly for the physical pain, mental anguish, and emotional distress of an injury, which can often supply some of the biggest parts of your compensation.
 Talk to a lawyer about what your case is worth before accepting any damages from the drivers or insurance companies involved in your case.

 Call Our Dallas Uber and Lyft Car Accident Lawyers for a Free Consultation

 After being involved in an accident with an Uber or Lyft car or while riding as an Uber or Lyft passenger, contact an experienced Dallas Uber and Lyft car accident lawyer for help seeking compensation for your injuries.
 Our Dallas rideshare accident injury attorneys represent victims and their families and work hard to get our clients the financial compensation they need.
-For your free legal consultation, call The Queenan Law Firm today at (817) 476-1797.
+For your free legal consultation, call a Dallas personal injury lawyer at The Queenan Law Firm today at (817) 476-1797.